havelhakimi/BankMarketing/README.md

 <li > Pie chart depciting class distribution </li>
 <li > Correlation Analysis </li>
 </ul>
-<li>Using KNN as baseline model and training it on the dataset </li>
+<li>Using KNN as baseline model and fitting it on the dataset </li>
-<li> Dimensionality Reduction using PCA and retraining the model using reduced dimensions </li>
+<li> Dimensionality Reduction using PCA and retraining the model using reduced dimensions. </li>
 <ul>
-<li> Performed accuracy comparison of baseline model with the new model obatined after retaining various levels of variance (60,70, 80,90,99)% </li>
+<li> Performed accuracy comparison of baseline model with the new model obtained after retaining various levels of variance (60,70, 80,90,99)% </li>

 </ul>

-<li> Clustering using DBSCAN to remove anomalies and retraining the model after removal of anomalies</li>
+<li> Clustering using DBSCAN to remove anomalies and retraining the model after removal of anomalies.</li>

 <ul>
-<li> Performed accuracy comparison of baseline model with model trained after anomalies removal </li>
+<li> Performed accuracy comparison of baseline model with model trained after anomalies removal. </li>

 </ul>